Your journey starts here

 Future career plans: What do you want to do after completing SCM?
 How will SCM help you achieve these goals?

-If you do not meet the specific requirements [compare step 1] with your bachelor program, you can upload official transcripts (stamped and signed or it has to bear a verifiable digital signature by your university) with additional courses.
-Please note that we only use relevant courses from a different study at a recognized post-secondary educational institution.
-If the university/institution does not use the European Credit Transfer System (ECTS), we will need an official information about the legally required duration of the program and the number of credits or weekly hours required for the completion of the program. |
+| If your bachelor's program does not meet the specific requirements [refer to step 1], you can upload official transcripts with additional courses.
+These transcripts must be stamped and signed or bear a verifiable digital signature from your university.
+Please note that we only consider relevant courses from a recognized post-secondary educational institution.
+If the university/institution does not use the European Credit Transfer System (ECTS), we require official information regarding the legally required duration of the program and the number of credits or weekly hours necessary for program completion. |

 If you fulfill the requirements, your application will be forwarded to a panel of experts.
 They will determine your aptitude for the program based on the documents submitted.